-Every August, thousands upon thousands of people from across the globe make their way to the Spanish town of Bunol to take part in the "World's Biggest Food Fight."
-Using over one hundred metric tons of over-ripe tomatoes, makes for the messiest food fight ever!
-With just one hour to throw as many squished tomatoes as you can, there's no better way to let off steam.
+Every August, thousands upon thousands of people from across the globe make their way to the Spanish town of Bunol to take part in the “World’s Biggest Food Fight.”
+Using over 100 metric tons of over-ripe tomatoes, makes for the messiest food fight ever!
+With just one hour to throw as many squished tomatoes as you can, there’s no better way to let off steam.

 Mistura Food Festival – Lima, Peru

 The Mistura food festival is the largest in Latin America.
 A walk through Mistura is like a backpacking trip through Peru eating any food that crosses your path.
 The Lima food festival—which began in 2008 and attracts hundreds of thousands of people—is a melting pot of Peruvian cuisine.
-Self-described as "La feria gastronómica más importante de Latinoamérica", (the most important gastronomic festival of Latin America) the food here comes from every nook and cranny within the country, whether it’s served from a food truck or a ritzy restaurant.
+Self-described as “La feria gastronómica más importante de Latinoamérica”, (the most important gastronomic festival of Latin America).
+The food here comes from every nook and cranny within the country, whether served from a food truck or a ritzy restaurant.
 Alongside the smells of tamales and ceviche are the farmers’ market goods, which can be anything from quinoa to coffee.

 The Onion Market – Bern, Switzerland